MaximilianHeidenreich/PingBack/README.md

 ## Installation

 > **!
-Please refeer to the official [documentation](https://maximilianheidenreich.gitbook.io/pingback/) for more information on how to set-up and use Pingback !**
+Please referr to the official [documentation](https://maximilianheidenreich.gitbook.io/pingback/) for more information on how to set-up and use Pingback !**

 1. Create an account on [Deta Space](https://deta.space).
 2. Visit PingBack's App Page and click the `Install App` button.